Applied Accounting, Certificate II

 BMGT 2303 – Problem Solving and Decision Making Fall, Spring 3

-ACNT 2366 – Accounting Practicum Fall, Spring 3
+ACNT 1392 - Special Topics in Accounting: Technician (CAPSTONE) Fall, Spring 3

 14 Hours